 - Hardcover ISBN:

-Padma Shree Vankar is an Academic Director at Axis Colleges, Kanpur, India.
-She had previously worked as Consultant at the Facility for Ecological and Analytical Testing (FEAT), Indian Institute of Technology, Kanpur.
-Dr. Vankar has been conducting research into textile dyes and colorants for more than 30 years, and working in the area of natural dyeing for the past 14 years.
-She has published 130 peer-reviewed articles and 5 books, and has obtained an Indian patent relating to natural dye.
-As well as lecturing and guiding PhD students when she was at IIT Kanpur, she delivers training programs to industrial dye technicians, and has been involved in the production of 3 documentaries.
+Padma Shree Vankar is a Research Advisor at Bombay Textile Research Association (BTRA), India.
+She had previously worked as consultant at the Facility for Ecological and Analytical Testing (FEAT), Indian Institute of Technology, Kanpur.
+Dr. Vankar has been conducting research into textile dyes and colorants for more than 30 years and working in the field of natural dyeing for the past 14 years.
+She has published 130 peer-reviewed articles and six books and has obtained an Indian patent relating to natural dye.
+Besides lecturing and guiding PhD students when she was at IIT Kanpur, she delivers training programs to industrial dye technicians and has been involved in the production of three documentaries.